JakJaj/Stronghold-Guardians/README.md

-# Tower Defense Game Readme
+# Stronghold Guardians

-Welcome to our Tower Defense game, a project developed for the university course using Unity version 2022.3.21f1.
+**Welcome to our Tower Defense game, a project developed for the university course using Unity version 2022.3.21f1.**

 ## Introduction